 Language in Action

 How do we communicate ideas with language?
 Where does the literal meaning of a word end and the subtle connotation begin?
-John and Ken tackle the semantics, pragmatics, and mysteries of meaning.
+John and Ken tackle the semantics, pragmatics, and mysteries of meaning with Dan Sperber, co-author of Relevance: Communication and Cognition.

 John and Ken begin the show by illustrating how multifaceted and nuanced language in action can be by proceeding through a number of miscommunications and confusions arising from everyday language use.
 Ken distinguishes between semantics, syntax, and pragmatics.